rudyl313/factual-haskell-driver/README.md

     $ ghci test/Tests.hs

-Here is how you run the the tests and what you should expect while in GHCi:
+Next you use the following functions to run the unit and integration tests respectively:

     *Main> runUnitTests
     Cases: 53  Tried: 53  Errors: 0  Failures: 0